FurcyPin/bigquery-frame/README.md

   It can be displayed with `print(bq.stats.human_readable())`
 - Added a [`BigQueryBuilder.debug` attribute](#debugging).
 When set to true, each step of a DataFrame transformation flow will be validated instead of compiling the query lazily when we need to fetch a result.
+- Added a `bq-diff` command that can be called directly from bash.
+Run `bq-diff --help` for more information.

 ### 0.4.1